 Stay on the trail

 Do not take shortcuts and stay on switchbacks and follow the marked route instead.
-Marked and beaten trails are there for a reason – they are made to make your hike easier and safer and to prevent any possible dangerous situations or damages such as soil erosions or stone avalanches.
+Marked and beaten trails are there for a reason – they are made to make your hike easier and safer and to prevent any possible dangerous situations or damages such as soil erosion or stone avalanches.

 One of the most beautiful things about hiking is peace.
 True hikers just love the silence, so let others enjoy the sounds of nature such as wind and birds.
 Don’t make noise, don’t talk too loud, limit the use of a cellphone, and never, but never blast music loudly!
 It’s not about your music taste, some people simply don’t enjoy loud music outdoors as much as you are.